Lord's Prayer: Third Petition

-According to William Barclay, this phrase is a couplet with the same meaning as "Thy kingdom come."
-Barclay argues: "The kingdom is a state of things on earth in which God's will is as perfectly done as it is in heaven. ...To do the will of God and to be in the Kingdom of God are one and the same thing."
+According to William Barclay, this phrase is a couplet with the same meaning as "Thy kingdom come".
+Barclay argues that "the kingdom is a state of things on earth in which God's will is as perfectly done as it is in heaven. ...To do the will of God and to be in the Kingdom of God are one and the same thing."

 John Ortberg interprets this phrase as follows: "Many people think our job is to get my afterlife destination taken care of, then tread water till we all get ejected and God comes back and torches this place.
 But Jesus never told anybody – neither his disciples nor us – to pray, 'Get me out of here so I can go up there.'
 His prayer was, 'Make up there come down here.'
 Make things down here run the way they do up there."
-The request that "thy will be done" is God's invitation to "join him in making things down here the way they are up there."
+Stephen Cottrell makes the same point in his reflections on "Thy Kingdom Come": "the promise of the gospel isn't really us going up to heaven, but heaven coming down to earth".
+The request that "thy will be done" is God's invitation to "join him in making things down here the way they are up there".